Yoshukai Karate: U.S. Yoshukai

-U.S. Yoshukai Karate is one of two main branches that grew out of Yoshukai karate in the U.S. David Koda's U.S. Yoshukai Karate Association dojos are located in the southern part of the United States (Alabama, Kentucky, and Tennessee) with the headquarters located in Montgomery, Alabama.
+U.S. Yoshukai Karate is one of two main branches that grew out of Yoshukai karate in the U.S. David Koda's U.S. Yoshukai Karate Association dojos are located in the southern part of the United States (Alabama, Kentucky, Georgia and Tennessee) with the headquarters located in Montgomery, Alabama.

 In 1973, the Yoshukan branch of Chito-kai became Yoshukai Karate, an independent karate style.
 The Yoshukai Karate organization grew quickly as students reached black belt status and began opening schools throughout Alabama and surrounding states.
 Its growth was further accelerated when several instructors from other styles transferred their entire schools to the organization.
 In 1975 Koda assumed directorship of United States Yoshukai schools under Mamoru Yamamoto and renamed his organization U.S. Yoshukai Karate.

 In 1997, after Koda died of pancreatic and liver cancer, his eldest son, David Yuki Koda, took over the directorship of the US Yoshukai Karate Association, though managerial duties remained with Gwen Koda until 2000, when she passed these duties to David Koda's wife, Adrienne Koda.
-U.S. Yoshukai Karate is represented by dojo in Alabama and Kentucky.